CANADA GOOSE (Branta canadensis)

 Now regularly seen at Stevenage with a large flock usually present at Fairlands Valley Lakes (where they were first recorded on 22 February 1972 when three were seen), and a smaller one at the pond in the Town Centre Gardens.

-The most seen at Fairlands Valley Lakes is 553 on 2 December 2022.
-C.120 were seen at the Town Centre Gardens on 29 September 2016, 250 at Norton Green on 12 September 2017 and c.200 at Astonbury Farm on 16 November 2022.
+The most seen at Fairlands Valley Lakes are 830 on 24 October 2025.
+C.120 were seen at the Town Centre Gardens on 29 September 2016, 250 at Norton Green on 12 September 2017, c.200 at Astonbury Farm on 16 November 2022 and c.400 flying over Astonbury Wood on 5 October 2024 in groups of five and 20.

 Regular as a breeding species at Fairlands Valley Lakes.
 During the 2018 breeding season 35 young and 12 nests were recorded.
 In 2019 11 pairs produced only one brood.
 35 young from eight broods were recorded in 2021.
 They have also bred at Norton Green Pond in the late 1980s, and the pond at Astonbury Manor in 2006.

 Large flocks are also often seen and heard flying over the town early in the morning and in the evening.
-In late summer they feed during the day in nearby stubble fields.